JMDKC/artangled-hugo/content/posts/2025-03-25-van-son-general.md

 She uses thick impasto for the remainder, building up craggy mountains of oil paint, sometimes creamy-pink, sometimes with a livid orangey-red undertone that’s pure [Frank Auerbach](https://artangled.com/tags/frank-auerbach/).
 The figures in this paint are reclining, voluptuous naked women.
 Odalisques.

 Multiple canvases make up many of the works, and given their partially raw state, the stitched joins between them are clearly visible.
 Frankenstein’s monster style.
 An _intermission_ means a break between parts.
-I took the exhibition's title to be a reference to these adjoining canvases, and the contrast between the paint and the linen.
+I took the exhibition's title to be a reference to these adjoining canvases, and to the abrupt contrasts between the paint and the linen.

 ![Joanna van Son 'Portrait' (2024)](/van-son-general-1.jpeg) _Portrait_ (2024)